adrianrudnik/yealink-click2dial-handler/README.md

 It should simply dial.
 If it fails, but the test within the setup-chapter worked, there is a typo/error in the association done in this chapter.

+## Remarks / FAQ

+### Is there windows support?

+I guess it should be _easy_ to do this with some small time and effort to register the URL handler for this, but I did not yet find the time to map `yealink-click2dial dial [number]` to it, maybe you have some time and can add the docs for it?

+### Is the code super-clean?

+Nope, this project expands a bit on the phone API like DND feature toggling that is not used.
+Why?
+Did it for something else, did not have the time to migrate it to a shared lib.

 ## Thanks to / related

 https://wiki.lug-wr.de/wiki/doku.php?id=user:tstoeber:howto:href-tel-handler:start